 We welcome input from individual consumers and groups representing their interests.

-Later in 2018, we plan to publish a paper which will provide feedback on the themes arising from the responses to the discussion paper and the data collection.
+Following on from our Discussion Paper in February 2018, we intend to publish a Feedback Statement in Summer 2019 (it was not possible to complete the analysis of industry data before our Brexit moratorium).
+The Feedback Statement will include a summary of responses to the discussion paper as well as findings from our data collection and consumer research exercise.
 If the evidence demonstrates the existence of consumer harm, we will subsequently consult on proposals to remedy this.